dougeby/IntuneDocs/intune/certificates-symantec-configure.md

 If you are already using the latest Intune Certificate Connector for an existing Microsoft CA and want to add Symantec CA support, skip this step.
 Otherwise, download the latest Intune Certificate Connector from the Intune admininstration portal and follow these instructions.

 1. Sign in to https://portal.azure.com using your Intune tenant admin credentials and search for Intune resources.
 2. Download NDESConnectorSetup.exe from**Microsoft Intune** > **Device Configuration** > **Certification Authority** > **Download the certificate connector link**
 3. Run NDESConnectorSetup.exe with elevated privileges.

-      - On the **Installation Options** screen, select **PFX Distribution** as shown in the following screen shot.
+    a.
+On the **Installation Options** screen, select **PFX Distribution** as shown in the following screen shot.
 Complete the remaining setup with the default selections.

    > [!IMPORTANT]
    > If you want to configure Intune Certificate Connector to issue certificates from a Microsoft CA and a Symantec CA, select **SCEP and PFX Profile Distribution**.
 Complete the remaining setup with the default selections.